plone/training/voltoaddons/03-block-view.rst

 .. _Papaparse: https://www.npmjs.com/package/papaparse

-We'll need to add the dependency to the addon.
+We'll need to add the dependency to the add-on.
 When using yarn workspaces, the workflow is a bit different.
 For our simple use case, we could probably run ``yarn add papaparse`` inside the ``src/addons/datatable-tutorial``, but the correct way is to run this command through the project root.